department-of-veterans-affairs/vets-website/va-gov/pages/education/change-gi-bill-benefits.md

 [Download VA Form 22-1995 for Veterans and Servicemembers](https://www.vba.va.gov/pubs/forms/vba-22-1995-are.pdf).<br>
 [Download VA Form 22-5495 for Dependents](https://www.vba.va.gov/pubs/forms/vba-22-5495-are.pdf).

-Fill out the form and mail it to the VA regional claims processing office that’s in the same location as your school.<br>
+Fill out the form and mail it to the VA regional claims processing office that’s in the same region as your school.<br>
 [See a list of regional claims processing offices](https://www.benefits.va.gov/gibill/regional_processing.asp).

 <h3>In person</h3>